Share This Guide, Choose Your Platform!

 You may decide to ask your accountant can I pay my spouse a salary or can you pay another family member a salary.
 Before you think about employing and paying your spouse a salary, you need to consider are they going to do some work for your company.
 If they are, you can add them to the payroll and pay wife as employee and pay a salary for the work they do.
 As a result of hiring your spouse as an employee, the salary costs are an expense, which will help reduce your company tax bill.

 Depending on what your spouse earns, it may also be an idea to consider using the transfer of the Marriage Allowance.
-Please note that this is not suitable for everyone.
+However, this is not suitable for everyone.
 Therefore, you can check the position to see if you can claim this.

-Can I pay my wife a salary from my company -what to consider?
+What to consider in respect of can I pay my wife a salary from my company

 Paying spouse a salary -are they a higher-rate taxpayer?